knight-lang/knight-lang/specs.md

 	4.2.2 [`EVAL`](#422-evalstring)

-# 0. Command Line Arguments
-If possible, Knight implementations are expected to parse command-line arguments.
-Program names, such as `argv[0]` in C, aren't considered part of the command line arguments.

-If the first argument is `-e`, then the second argument must be interpreted as a Knight program and be executed directly.

-If the first argument is `-f`, then the second argument must be interpreted as a filename.
-The file's contents should then be interpreted as Knight program.
-If any errors occur when accessing the file (such as: it doesn't exist, no read access, etc.), then the program's behaviour is undefined.

-Implementations are free to define additional flags and behaviours outside of these requirements.
-(For example, printing a usage message when the first argument is not recognized.)
-However, these are not required: Programs which are not passed exactly one of the two previous options are considered ill-formed

-## Alternatives
-Some programming languages (such as AWK) are not able to be invoked with a simple `./knight -e 'OUTPUT "hi"'`.
-While not ideal, implementations may define alternative ways to pass arguments, such as AWK's `./knight.awk -- -e 'OUTPUT "hi'`.

-Some programming languages don't provide a way to access command line arguments at all, such as Knight itself.
-In this case, the program should read lines from stdin in place of command line arguments.

 ### 4.2.2 `EVAL(string)`
 This function takes a single string argument, which should be executed as if it where Knight source code.
 As such, the string should be valid Knight source code for your implementation. (i.e. a single expression, possibly with trailing tokens, depending on how the parser was impelmented.)